reactivefoundation/reactive.foundation/content/join.md

 description: Join Us
 ---

-Membership in the Foundation provides a rare, ground floor opportunity to shape the industry direction and open source project adoption for designing and building cloud native applications.
+Membership in the Foundation provides a rare, ground floor opportunity to shape the industry direction and adoption of Reactive Principles, patterns, and projects.

 Members of Reactive Foundation must also be members of the Linux Foundation.
 If you are interested in joining please email info@reactive.foundation.